 The first thing anyone interested in nootropic DIY needs to do is set out a list of goals.
 It is impossible to create a nootropic stack with various nootropics if you do not have an idea of what you want to achieve from the unique stack you are creating!

 For example, Bob might have the goal of improving his memory and concentration.
 In order to do this, it may be a good idea to take a combination of piracetam, phenylpiracetam, and choline.
 There are other great nootropics, but this is the stack that Bob decides upon.
 However, Bob has experience with nootropics and he is 220 pounds (whoa, Bob!).
-This means he might require a higher dose of these smart drugs than his girlfriend who ways half as much.
+This means he might require a higher dose of these smart enhancers than his girlfriend who ways half as much.

 In this example, Bob’s goal is to improve his memory and concentration, but because of his unique characteristics, he requires higher doses than other people (namely his girlfriend).
 The recommended dosage range for piracetam is 1600 – 6400 mg per day and Bob starts off with 6400 mg right away.